Who can get a Blue Badge

 - Terminal illness with a poor prognosis

 The Blue Badge is only issued to people who have considerable difficulty walking.
 Hampshire County Council have included a concession to assist people who have a terminal illness with a poor prognosis and where a DS1500 has been issued by the consultant or GP.
 You will need to provide a copy of this or a letter from your Consultant or GP which provides the same information.

 Use the first descriptive text box on the online application form (or Part 5 of the paper application form) to accurately explain the illness and the prognosis.

 - You do not qualify for a blue Badge if...

 - you have a disabling condition that is only temporary, such as a broken leg

-- you suffer from an Irritable Bowel Disease where none of the above qualification criteria are met
+- you suffer from an Irritable Bowel condition where none of the above qualification criteria are met